 Doctoral student Dominik Wilde is researching new methods for predicting compressible supersonic flows - his research is spreading with supersonics.
 For the first time since the "Concorde" was taken out of service in 2003, companies are again working on the development of civil supersonic aircraft.
 However, high pollutant and noise emissions are undesirable side effects of these high-speed technologies in aerospace.
 To predict and reduce these properties, computer clusters with modern calculation methods are used today, which were not yet available to Concorde engineers.
 Doctoral student Dominik Wilde is researching the further development of these methods, which help to optimise the pollutant and noise emissions of aircraft as early as the design process.
 Supervisor: Prof. Dr. Dirk Reith

-Markus Witzler, Natural Sciences
+Markus Witzler, Natural Sciences/ TREE

 In the therapy of bone defects, implants are often used to accelerate and improve healing.
 A modern approach is a carrier material for bone cells, which simultaneously releases active ingredients and can be broken down by the body during the healing process.
 PhD student Markus Witzler is researching novel carrier materials based on agarose and calciumphosphat.
 Agarose, a renewable biopolymer, is chemically modified to release active ingredients in a controlled and delayed manner over a period of several days.These active substances should help stem cells to develop specifically towards bone cells.
 Supervisor: Prof. Dr. Margit Schulze